bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 ### getDaysInMonth

-Return the day in the month `daysInMonth` for the month specified by `timestamp`
+Return the day in the month `daysInMonth` for the month specified by `timestamp`.

 ```javascript
 function getDaysInMonth(uint timestamp) public pure returns (uint daysInMonth)